AC2005/STAT-4830-poker/report_week5.md

 An agent learns by following a policy that maps states to actions, with the goal of maximizing cumulative reward.

+### veRL
+veRL, or Variational Explicit Reinforcement Learning, is a flexible, efficient and production-ready RL training library for large language models (LLMs).
+It trains AI by balancing exploration and exploitation.
+It uses probability to “guess” the best strategies and improve them over time. veRL is useful in the easy extension of diverse RL algorithms by allowing users to build RL dataflows with a few lines of code, seamless integration of existing LLM infra with modular APIs, flexible device mapping and parallelism, and readily integration with popular HuggingFace models.
+It is fast with state-of-the-art throughput and efficient actor model resharding with 3D-HybridEngine by eliminating memory redundancy and reduces communication overhead. veRL may be useful in poker optimization due to uncertainty handling, better generalization, and scalability since veRL uses probability-based reasoning.

 ### Reinforcement Learning in Large Language Models (LLMs)
 In LLMs, the state corresponds to the current text sequence, and the action is the next token prediction.
 A reward function assesses the quality of the generated token, enabling RL-based fine-tuning.